-- 9. IMPORTANT: Reinstall the containment plate once the new belt is through the transition and around idler roller. - Leave the belt hanging below transition. - Do not fasten the belt lacing yet. - 10.
-The Containment Plate will fit between the two weldments below the second transition roller.
-See Figure 81 - Note: The tongue of the plate will sit on top of the angle iron. - 11.
+- 9. IMPORTANT: Reinstall the containment plate once the new belt is through the transition and around tail roller. - Leave the belt hanging below transition. - Do not fasten the belt lacing yet. - The Containment Plate will fit between the two weldments below the second transition roller.
+See Figure 84 - Note: The tongue of the plate will sit on top of the angle iron. - 11.
 Insert the bolts from inside. - The washers and nuts are fastened from the outside of the hopper. - 12.
 Link the ends of the new belt lacing. - 13.
 Push the lacing cable through the lacing to fasten belt.

 Cordless drill can be used to thread cable.

 Proceed slowly.

 - 14. Cut off excess cable. - 15.
-Crimp lacing, on both ends, to lock the cable in place. - 16.
+Crimp lacing to lock the cable in place. - 16.
 Cut and taper the corners of the trailing end of the belt.

-- Taper the trailing belt corners, so they doesn't catch when the belt rotates. - Taper the trailing corners only, to reduce the size of the open space by half. - 17.
-Set belt tension.
+Taper the trailing belt corners, so they doesn't catch when rotating.

+- 17. Set belt tension.
 Refer to Sections 4.3.1 - 18.
 Set the belt alignment.
 Refer to Section 4.3.2

-Fig 83 - Reinstall the containment plate
+Fig 86 - Reinstall the containment plate

-Fig 84 - Thread lacing cable
+Fig 87 - Thread lacing cable

-Fig 85 - Crimp lacing and taper belt corner
+Fig 88 - Crimp lacing and taper belt corner